World Player of the Year Dupont guides Toulouse past Covid-hit Cardiff

 Toulouse were held at 20-7 by the home team's committed defence before Dupont's best contribution.

-He broke off the back of a lineout from 30m out and beat four would-be tacklers to dive over.
+He broke off the back of a lineout from 30 metres out and beat four would-be tacklers to dive over.

 The 25-year-old capped his display with a sublime low cross-kick to gift winger Arthur Bonneval a try that secured the bonus point.
 Dupont was then replaced with 13 minutes to play.